 Ever since I started working my goals were simple.

-Later on I got myself a girlfriend and I wanted to spend more time with her, the family a side project, help out at church or whatever.
+Later on I got myself a girlfriend and I wanted to spend more time with her, the family, a side project, help out at church or whatever.

-This embarassingly says that I’m too lazy to think of a way to make time I’m going to work harder to make money and throw money at the problem.
+This embarassingly says that I’m too lazy to think of a way to make time that my solution is that I’m going to work harder to make money and throw money at the problem.

 In 2010, when I started Minimal Changes, I realized that there are alternatives and I gave a long hard look at the problem and thought about alternatives to having more free time.

-I do however suggest for you give what applies to you an honest try and see what happens.
+I do however suggest for you give the suggestions an honest try and see what happens.

 Here are 10 ways to have free time without needing a billion dollars in the bank or a large passive income: